SufyanKhan29/Pizza-Ordering-System-/README.md

 🌟 Features :

-✨ User-friendly Interface – Simple and interactive input prompts.
+✅ User-friendly Interface – Simple and interactive input prompts.

-✨ Multiple Flavor Options – Choose from a variety of delicious flavors.
+✅ Multiple Flavor Options – Choose from a variety of delicious flavors.

-✨ Size Selection – Order Small, Medium, or Large pizzas.
+✅ Size Selection – Order Small, Medium, or Large pizzas.

-✨ Extra Cheese Option – Enhance your pizza with an additional cheese layer.
+✅ Extra Cheese Option – Enhance your pizza with an additional cheese layer.

-✨ Automated Bill Calculation – No manual calculations needed!
+✅ Automated Bill Calculation – No manual calculations needed!

+📜 How It Works

+✅ The program asks the user for their name.

+✅ It displays a list of available pizza flavors.

+✅The user selects a flavor.

+✅The program displays a list of pizza sizes along with their prices.

+✅ The user selects a size, and the corresponding price is added to the bill.

+✅The user is given the option to add extra cheese for an additional cost.

+✅The total bill is displayed along with an order summary.

 💡 Feel free to fork the repository, suggest features, or fix bugs.